This doc includes instructions to make core updates to WordPress and Drupal sites hosted on the Pantheon WebOps platform.

 git fetch custom-upstream-example git rebase custom-upstream-example/master

-If a conflict is introduced, use the output provided to resolve.
+Use the output provided to resolve any conflicts introduced.
 For example:

 In this example, you would open

 Then look for the conflict markers starting with

 <<<<<<< HEADand manually edit the file to merge changes between Pantheon's upstream (shown first between

 =======) and changes made downstream in the Custom Upstream repository (shown second between